Maloth, Kasaragod: Malom Town

-Malom Service Co-operative Bank and the Women Co-operative Bank are the main banking institutions.
-The telephone exchange is near the mosque.
-A diary co-operative society and the public distribution shop are other major public initiatives in the town.
-Malom post office, which was earlier situated in Darkas is now shifted to the Cultural Center building near the diary co-operative society.
-The post office is in the Extra Departmental(ED)facility of the Postal department and is under the Parappa main Post Office.
-One Government Ayurveda dispensary and a private Homeopathic dispensary operate in the town, and Malom has several shops for provisions, teashops, computer centers, Studios, Chemists Shops, Ayurvadic Chemists Shops etc. The Malom Vrindavan Theater no longer exists.
-One can hire jeeps/Auto Rikshaws from here and also get rooms for rent.
-The project of Malayora Highway is passing through Malom town.
+Malom Service Co-operative Bank and kerala Gramin Bank are the main banking institutions.
+The BSNL telephone exchange is near the mosque.
+A dairy co-operative society and a public distribution shop are other major public initiatives in the town.
+Malom post office or Darkas Po, which was earlier situated in Darkas is now shifted to the Cultural Center building near the dairy co-operative society.
+The post office is in the Extra Departmental (ED) facility of the Postal Department and is under the Vellarikundu main post office.
+One Government Ayurveda dispensary and a private homeopathic dispensary operate in the town, and Malom has several shops for provisions, teashops, computer centers, studios, chemist shops, Ayurvedic shops etc. The Malom Vrindavan Theater no longer exists.
+One can hire jeeps/auto rikshaws from here and also get rooms for rent.
+The Hill Highway passes through Malom.

-There are many tourist sports in and around the Village.
-Kottanchery, which is situated about 55 km north east of Kanhangad is popular for picnics and treks.
-Maloth is also a Christian migrated village.
-Roman Catholic Christians from South Kerala especially from Pala and Kottayam migrated to Malom since the 1950s.
-They established several Catholic Churches in and around Malom.
-Majority of them are small farmers and merchants.
+There are many tourist spots in and around the village.
+Roman Catholic Christians from South Kerala, especially from Pala and Kottayam, have migrated to Malom since the 1950s.
+They have established several Catholic churches in and around Malom.
+The majority of them are farmers and merchants.

-Rubber is the main crop, and tapioca, arecanut, cashew pepper, plantain, ginger, and turmeric are also produced.
-Price fluctuations in the markets affects the profitability of farming, and the younger generation is generally reluctant to take up farming as their profession for livelihood.
+Rubber is the main crop, and tapioca, arecanut, cashew, pepper, plantain, ginger, and turmeric are also produced.
+Price fluctuations in the markets affect the profitability of farming, and the younger generation is generally reluctant to take up farming as their profession for livelihood.

 Education

-Formal education is offered by Government Higher Secondary School Maloth Kasba.The school is situated in Vallikkadavu.
+Formal education is offered by Government Higher Secondary School Maloth Kasba.
+The school is situated in Vallikkadavu.
 It is one of the biggest schools in Kasaragod district in terms of the number of students.
-Besides GHSS Maloth Kasba there is the St Savio English Medium School, near the St George church Vallikkadavu.
-Jaycees School is another unaided Private school.
-Higher education institutions include government college Elerithattu, St. Pius X College, Rajapuram Nehru Arts and Science College Kanhangad and Government college Kasaragod, and some students travel to Bangalore, Cochin, and other areas to pursue some new generation courses and Nursing course.
+Besides GHSS Maloth Kasba there is the St Savio English Medium School, near the St George Church Vallikkadavu.
+Jaycees School is another unaided private school.
+Higher education institutions include government college Elerithattu, St. Pius X College, Rajapuram, Nehru Arts and Science College Kanhangad and Government College Kasaragod, and some students travel to Bangalore, Cochin, and other areas to pursue higher education and nursing courses.